 The same goes for dog training.
 You and your dog will achieve your training goals much faster with the right equipment.
-The good news is that you can find some of these tools around your house or in your fridge!
+The good news is that you can find some of these tools around your house or inside your fridge!
 You can save a lot of money by getting a little creative.

 Below is a quick shopping list of everything I recommend.
 If you’d like to read on for more in-depth information, keep scrolling!